What are Indigenous Food Hubs?

 A woven tapestry that says San Felipe Pueblo Elementary with an eagle.

-San Felipe Pueblo Elementary School is located in San Felipe Pueblo, New Mexico, and serves students from kindergarten through the seventh grade.
+San Felipe Pueblo Elementary School is located in San Felipe Pueblo, New Mexico, and serves students from kindergarten through the eighth grade.
 The school strives to create a safe, united learning community where academic achievement and cultural heritage are deeply valued.
 The school focuses on all aspects of wellness for students and staff.
 Its curriculum prepares students to use technology, work cooperatively, and acquire life skills for a better tomorrow.

 • Sherman Indian High School